AlexWills37/Dumpling-Manatee-Simulation/Documentation/ManateeAI.md

 `action.OnComplete()` is called internally at the end of the `ActionCoroutine()` and `ForceEnd()` methods to prepare the manatee for its next action using `manatee.EndCurrentAction()`.

-`action.ForceEnd()` is called externally in the `ManateeBehavior` script to end a coroutine early, such as when the manatee is pet by the player.
-This function must be implemented by different actions.
+`action.StopAction()` is called externally in the `ManateeBehavior` script to end a coroutine early, such as when the manatee is pet by the player.
+Unless the `interruptable` variable is set to `false` in the constructor, this function ends the coroutine, calls `action.ForceEnd`, and then calls `action.OnComplete()`.
+If `interruptable` is set to `false`, this function will not stop the action.
+The function returns `true` if it stopped the action, and `false` otherwise.

+`action.ForceEnd()` is called by `StopAction()` to end the action early.
+This must be implemented by the different actions.
+As an example, in `ManateeSwim`, this method adds drag to the rigidbody and turns the `"isSwimming"` boolean on the animator to false, as it would if the action coroutine finished normally.

 `action.ActionCoroutine()` is called internally by `action.StartAction()`, and this is where the action is defined.
 The return type `IEnumerator` is used by coroutines in Unity